Panoramic photography can be classified into three types: cylindrical, spherical, and planar.

-Panoramic Photography can be classified into 3 types: the cylindrical, spherical and planar panoramas.
-And the cylindrical panorama includes inner-cylinder and outer-cylinder panorama.
-The shooting technique of the cylindrical-panorama involves 3 methods: horizontal method, vertical method and oblique method.
+The cylindrical panorama includes inner-cylinder and outer-cylinder panorama.
+The shooting technique of the cylindrical-panorama involves three methods: horizontal, vertical, and oblique.
 And the spherical panorama includes inner-sphere and outer-sphere panorama.

-Outer-cylinder panorama: When you take this type of panorama, keep the subject fixed and take photos of the whole circle of the subject.
-When the images are for display, they are also placed from end to end to form a cylinder but they should be outwards, and the viewers stand outside of the cylinder to appreciate them.
-So we call this kind of technique Outer-cylinder panorama.
+When you take this type of panorama, keep the subject fixed and take photos of the whole circle of the subject.
+When the images are for display, they are also placed from end to end to form a cylinder, but they should be outwards, and the viewers stand outside of the cylinder to appreciate them.
+So we call this kind of technique outer-cylinder panorama.

-Inner-sphere panorama: At present there are two methods to shoot this kind of panorama.
-One is: shoot the images of the subject’s front, back, left, right, up, and down side with the splicing form by conventional medium format cameras the scenes all around are included.
+- Shoot the images of the subject’s front, back, left, right, up, and down side with the splicing form by conventional medium format cameras the scenes all around are included.
 For display, the images should be put together to become a hollow ball, with the images inwards.
 And the viewers stand inside of the ball to watch them.
-The other is: use the fish-eye lens or a conventional lens to shoot many pieces photos, and then put them together for composition by special software.
-The panoramic display of this form can only be demonstrated through the computer.
-The above two methods are known as Inner- sphere panorama.

-Planar-panorama: This kind of technique is generally used for the images that cannot be completed in one time, such as streets or building groups.
+This kind of technique is generally used for images that cannot be completed in one time, such as streets or building groups.
 The camera is translated at equidistant along the subject, until the whole subject is completed.
-Then the pieces are synthesized to be a panoramic photo, which is called Planar-panorama.
+Then the pieces are synthesized to be a panoramic photo, which is called planar panorama.

 About the Author: